UX research methods: key factors for product managers to consider

 Understanding the different types of user research

-1. Data type: qualitative vs. quantitative research
+1. Data type: Qualitative vs. quantitative research

-2. User interaction: attitudinal vs. behavioral research
+2. User interaction: Attitudinal vs. behavioral Research

 Understanding how users feel versus what they actually do helps bridge the gap between perception and action.

-Behavioral research: in contrast, observes real user actions.
+Behavioral Research: in contrast, observes real user actions.
 Methods like usability testing, analytics, and task analysis reveal how users interact with your product.
-In a usability test, for instance, users might struggle to locate a feature, even if they describe the interface as "intuitive" in a survey.
+In a usability test, for instance, users might struggle to locate a feature, even if they describe the interface as “intuitive” in a survey.
 Behavioral research often uncovers critical gaps between perception and reality.

-3. Research phase: generative vs. evaluative research
+3. Research phase: Generative vs. evaluative research

 Different stages of product development require different research approaches.
 This distinction is essential for choosing the most effective method.
+Conducting user research is a critical foundational step in the UX design process, ensuring that solutions are based on actual user needs rather than assumptions.

 Generative research: is used early in the product lifecycle to identify opportunities and define the problem space.
 Research Methods like exploratory interviews, ethnographic studies, and contextual inquiries help uncover user needs.
 For instance, before launching a ride-sharing app, observing how commuters choose transportation options might reveal gaps in route optimization.